-This idea came to me on a whim, after seeing The Nourished Caveman’s salmon and avocado boats!
-But I love eggs, so I took it in the direction of eggs baked in avocado with smoked salmon.
-I whipped up my dead simple version, and it couldn’t be richer, creamier or tastier.
-I almost feel silly posting a recipe, because all you do is halve the avocados, carve them out a bit (definitely spoon the excess avocado straight into your mouth, right?), line them with smoked salmon, dollop in the egg and bake until firm.
-Garnish with chili flakes and dill, then eat warm.
+This idea came to me on a whim, because I love eggs, and I love avocado, and I love smoked salmon.
+This recipe is very rich, creamy, and flavorful.
+It’s hardly a recipe at all, because the steps are simply to halve the avocados, carve them out (not too much), line them with smoked salmon, dollop in the egg and bake until firm.
+Garnish with red chili flakes and dill, then eat warm.
 Done!

-One note about the yolks getting overcooked by the time the whites are firm, listen up.
-If this is an issue for you, cook the egg whites and yolks separately.
-That’s right, separately.
+Note about the yolks getting overcooked by the time the whites are firm: if this is an issue for you, cook the egg whites and yolks separately.
 Combine the egg whites in a bowl, season with salt and pepper.
 After hollowing out the avocado, spoon in the egg whites, being careful not to fill to overflowing (since the egg yolk will be added later).

-When the whites are almost completely set, that’s when you want to delicately slide the yolks right on top… voila!
-The yolks are nice and soft after 5-10 minutes more of baking and the whites are set, too.
-Problem solved, baked eggs in avocado flawlessly.
+When the whites are almost completely set, delicately slide the yolks right on top.
+The yolks will still be soft after 5-10 minutes more of baking and the whites will be set, too!

 - 4 avocados